marklcrowe/2019-11-14-CQUni-Unix/index.md

  </p>

  <p>
   You must attend for the full day, unless otherwise confirmed with the instructor.
-With this training provided online using ZOOM, places are very limited.
+With this training provided online using Zoom, places are very limited.
 With this in mind, <b>if you register to attend and then don’t attend the full training, you will forfeit any other training provided by CQUniversity eResearch Support for the remaining of the year.</b>  Obviously, if there are extenuating circumstances, then they will be considered.
-If you cannot make this workshop, you will need to information the trainers 48 hours prior to the start of the workshop.
+If you cannot make this workshop, you will need to inform the trainers 48 hours prior to the start of the workshop.
 </p>

 <h2 id="general">General Information</h2>